endurox-dev/endurox-docker/README.md

 This is sample docker project for deploying Enduro/X application in Docker container.
-Enduro/X is full supported by Docker and all system shared resources like System V IPC shared semaphores and Posix Queueus and Shared memory are fully name spaced away from base operating system.
-Thus it is effective way to perform lighweight isolation of your software from OS.
+Enduro/X is full supported by Docker and all system shared resources like System V IPC shared semaphores and Posix Queues and Shared memory are fully name spaced away from base operating system.
+Thus it is effective way to perform lightweight isolation of your software from OS.

 This project is continuation for the "Getting Started Tutorial" user guide, where the programmed "banksv" binary is deployed in Docker.